 The WayUp partnership allowed Dow Jones to save time by allowing them to focus only on qualified candidates.

-With the extended team at WayUp assisting with tasks like initial resume review, responding to candidates, and coordinating and conducting first-round phone screens, Boehm saved hundreds hours per week—amounting to over 2,000 hours in a busy recruiting season.
+With WayUp’s technology managing all sourcing, initial screening, and analytics reporting, Boehm saved hundreds of hours per week—amounting to over 2,000 hours in a busy recruiting season.

 WayUp brought the Dow Jones employer brand online and to life with custom branded content, like a 360° video office tour and an article marketing the different functions at the company, which were then distributed directly to their target audience.
 With tens of thousands of page views and an average conversion rate of 30%, Dow Jones drove thousands of qualified applications with their WayUp content campaigns.